apotvin96/raindrop/asset_manager/Readme.md

-# An Manager for Game Assets
+# A Manager for Game Assets

-## Goals
+## Completed
 -   Have a single place to access external assets
 -   Be able to be used as a regular resource with bevy ECS as a Resource
     -   https://docs.rs/bevy_ecs/latest/bevy_ecs/
 -   Have ability to get thread locked mutable access to the asset for external modification
     -   Special processing on file
     -   Upload mesh/image to GPU and write back vk\* Handle
 -   Referencing assets should externally just look like strings, often just their path
-    -   Internally this can be something else that is assigned to the string id if optimization can be gained for it

-## Nice to Haves

--   During dev time, be able to reload assets from disk if they have been updated
 -   Once the assets is "uploaded" to the GPU, in the case that is relevant, "drop" the data in memory as it is no longer needed
-    -   Some sort of set of states like...
-        -   None (No data in ram or uploaded to the GPU)
-        -   Loaded (Data in ram)
-        -   Uploaded (Data in GPU, data still in ram)
-        -   Finished (Data in GPU, data in ram dropped)

-## Unknowns
+## TODO

--   How do I keep this thread safe?
-    -   Reference counted thread-safe pointer: Arc?
--   Should I have some sort of generic setup for cacheable items, or just be explicit to save the trouble?
+- Add some sort of interface to request a reload of an asset
-    -   ```
-        assets: HashMap<AssetType, HashMap<String, Asset<T>>>
-        ```
-    -   OR
-    -   ```
-        meshes: HashMap<String, Asset<Mesh>>
-        textures: HashMap<String, Asset<Texture>
-        ```
+    - Currently, this can be done but removing the mesh from the hashmap, but that sucks
+- Using the reload request, can I tell the manager to automatically reload an asset if it sees a local filesystem change?
+- Add a single thread that the asset manager runs on to perform the loads and processing
+- Add a separate thread for the renderer that performs gpu uploads of meshes from the asset manager, can i just spawn another thread for each upload that is needed? i doubt it